SchemaPlus/schema_plus_compatibility/README.md

 # SchemaPlus::Compatibility

-SchemaPlus::Compatibility provides compatibility support for different versions of ActiveRecord which is used by other SchemaPlus family gems.
+SchemaPlus::Compatibility provides compatibility support for developing and testing using different versions of ActiveRecord.

 SchemaPlus::Compatibility is part of the [SchemaPlus](https://github.com/SchemaPlus/) family of Ruby on Rails ActiveRecord extension gems.